Do you have a wobbly above-ground pool ladder and are you looking for ways to stabilize it?

 There’s another solution for stabilizing your ladder if you don’t want to buy extra equipment – you can make them yourself.
 However, this will require some effort and creativity.

-Things Needed for DIY Pool Ladder Weights
+Things you’ll need for DIY Pool Ladder Weights:

-- Plastic bottles/plastic containers
+- Plastic bottles/containers

 - Vinyl-coated exercise weights

 Using water weights is the simplest and least messy option among all the quick fixes.
 If your pool ladder doesn’t have the option to fill it with water, you can use this alternative technique.
 Get vinyl or plastic water bags from your swimming pool accessory supplier to make water weights for your steps.

 These are commonly used to keep swimming pool covers in place, and they can also double as water weights to stabilize your pool ladder.
 Water is the best option because even if it leaks accidentally, cleaning won’t be a headache, unlike with sand.

 You can also consider using vinyl-coated weights that are typically used for underwater aerobics.
 Coated weights are better than other metal weights that can rust.
 Like water/sandbags, tie these weights to the ladder with a nylon rope, and your ladder will stay in place when submerged in water.